Other Contests: CQ WW CQ WPX CQ WW RTTY CQ WPX RTTY CQ 160 CQ VHF WW DIGI

 Callsign and Maidenhead grid locator (4 characters, e.g., EM15).
 Signal reports are not required and should not be included in the log entry.

 The multiplier is the number of different grid locators worked per band.
 A grid locator is counted once per band.
-Exception: The rover who moves into a new grid locator may count the same grid locator more than once per band as long as the rover is himself or herself in a new grid locator location.
-Such change in location must be clearly indicated in the rover's log.
+Exception: The Rover who moves into a new grid locator may count the same grid locator more than once per band as long as the Rover is in a new grid locator location.
+Such change in location must be clearly indicated in the Rover's log.

 2. The grid locator is the four-character Maidenhead grid (e.g. EM15).

 One (1) point per QSO on 50 MHz and two (2) points per QSO on 144 MHz.
-Allowed modes are "PH" (SSB, AM, FM), "CW" and "DG" ('digital' modes such as FT8, FT4 and MSK144).
-Entrants are requested to stop using “RY” or “PH” for QSOs made using “digital” modes.
-Work stations once per band, regardless of mode.
+Work stations once per band.
 Multiply total QSO points times total number of grid locators (GL) worked.

 Rovers: For each new grid locator visited, contacts and grid locators count as new.
 Final Rover score is the sum of contact points made from each grid locator times the sum of all grid locators worked from all grids visited.